Non-Lorentzian M5-brane Theories from Holography: Conclusion

 \section{Conclusion}

-In this paper we constructed the non-abelian field theories corresponding to $N$ M5-branes compactified on a timelike fibration of $AdS_7$ over $\tilde{\CP}_3$ which becomes null as we approach the boundary.
-In particular, the timelike reduction was constructed by considering brane embeddings at finite $\tilde{\CP}_3$ radius and turns out to be a non-abelian field theory with eight supersymmetries which resembles an $\Omega$-deformation of five-dimensional euclidean super-Yang-Mills.
+In this paper we constructed the non-abelian field theories corresponding to $N$ M5-branes compactified on a timelike fibration of $AdS_7$ over $\tilde{\CP}^3$ which becomes null as we approach the boundary.
+In particular, the timelike reduction was constructed by considering brane embeddings at finite $\tilde{\CP}^3$ radius and turns out to be a non-abelian field theory with eight supersymmetries which resembles an $\Omega$-deformation of five-dimensional euclidean super-Yang-Mills.
 We then took the radius to infinity inducing a classical RG flow whose fixed point has an additional 16 superconformal symmetries and a Lifshitz scaling symmetry.
 Moreover, we showed that the fixed point theory describes the $(2,0)$ theory reduced along a null direction in a conformal compactification of Minkowski space corresponding to the boundary of $AdS_7$.

 A number of questions immediately present themselves.
 The first is to identify the precise symmetry group of the five-dimensional fixed point theory and understand how it is related to symmetries of the bulk theory (see \cite{Taylor:2015glc} for a review of Lifshitz holography).
+We expect the bosonic subgroup to be $SU(3,1) \times SO(5)$, since these are the bulk isometries after reducing along the fibre.
 Once the superconformal symmetry is identified, it would interesting to check if the theory is in fact UV finite.
 A closely related question is to understand the moduli space dynamics of the fixed point theory.
 The equations of motion for null reductions of the M5-brane theory without an $\Omega$ deformation were previously shown to reduce to motion on instanton moduli space \cite{Lambert:2011gb}, familiar from the DLCQ description of the $(2,0)$ theory \cite{Aharony:1997th,Aharony:1997an}.
 In this description, the six-dimensional theory is recovered by taking the number of instantons to infinity but the moduli space is singular because of small instantons, which leads to conceptual and technical difficulties.
 It would be interesting to repeat this analysis for the model presented in this paper and see if the $\Omega$-deformation helps regulate these singularities.

 Lastly our results suggest a new paradigm for holography where the emergence of time appears to be a non-perturbative phenomenon, as studied in \cite{Hull:1998vg,Hull:2014cxa}.
 Ultimately, it would interesting to see if this is a generic consequence of M-theory or just a peculiar feature of our construction.